moleculerjs/site/source/docs/0.13/moleculer-web.md

 ## Whitelist
 If you don't want to publish all actions, you can filter them with whitelist option.
-You can use [match strings](https://github.com/micromatch/nanomatch) or regexp in list.
+Use [match strings](https://github.com/micromatch/nanomatch) or regexp in list.

 ```js
 broker.createService({